-Introduction and Purpose of this Project
+Introduction and Purpose of this Monograph

-The Old-Age, Survivors and Disability Insurance (OASDI) system, commonly known as Social Security, is a social insurance program funded by a tax on the earnings of covered workers split equally between employers and employees (with the self-employed paying both the employer and employee portions).
+The Old Age, Survivors and Disability Insurance (OASDI) program, commonly known as Social Security, is a social insurance program funded by a tax on the earnings of covered workers split equally between employers and employees (with the self-employed paying both the employer and employee portions).
 Social Security provides monthly income to retired and disabled workers and eligible family members and survivors.
-Social Security taxes and benefits are described below in detail.
+Social Security taxes and benefits are described below.

 From its inception, Social Security has included elements of individual equity and social adequacy.
-In this context, individual equity refers to the degree to which covered workers' benefits vary in proportion to differences in workers' contributions, which are in turn based on workers' earnings histories.
-Social adequacy refers to the degree to which benefits of covered workers and eligible family members meet their deemed financial needs- beneficiaries defined in the law do not need to demonstrate financial need to receive their full scheduled benefits.
+In this context,

+- Individual equity refers to the degree to which covered workers' benefits are related to the workers' contributions to the program, a relationship that varies by income level. - Social adequacy refers to the degree to which benefits of covered workers and eligible family members and survivors meet their deemed financial needs-beneficiaries defined in the law do not need to demonstrate financial need to receive their full scheduled benefits.

 These dual principles provide the foundation on which the program has been built.
 The basis upon which these principles are established is explored in greater depth below.